NicoTimothy11/SnakeGameTerminal/README.md

 first modif - 06/01/2025

-tomorrow is when i will continue the project thanks grab
+07/01/2025 - tomorrow is when i will continue the project thanks grab

+08/01/2025 - i made the element move but its spawning random numbers lol its weird hehe lol